 Team member access to data.
 All client information, whether health-related or not, falls under the HIPAA umbrella.
 Access to client information should be limited to only those staff members who are granted permission and who actually need to see the information to properly execute their job duties.

 When home care agencies choose to partner with Rosemark, they can feel confident knowing that secure communication, data transfer, and compliance are fundamental principles built into our intuitive software system.
-Offering complete HIPAA compliance for home care, Secure Shell (SSH) password protection, data encryption, and 24/7/365 server security and monitoring, our clients can rest assured knowing that their data is secure.
+From home care assessment forms to password protection ,and data encryption, Rosemark offers complete HIPAA compliance for home care so our clients can rest assured knowing that their data is secure.
 With more than 30 years of healthcare and home care experience and innovation, Rosemark understands that data reliability is essential.

 If you’re interested in learning more about the Rosemark System and would like to set up a no-obligation demo, reach out to us today via our online contact form or give us a call at (734) 436-2631.
 We’d love the opportunity to learn more about your home care agency and share information about how our intuitive and user-friendly software solutions can help you manage your most critical resources: people, payors, outcomes, and data.